 Four 30-minute, weekly private lessons.
 Tier 1 instruments include: acoustic guitar, banjo, bass guitar, drums, electric guitar, piano, recorder, ukulele.

 Four 30-minute, weekly private lessons.
-Tier 3 instruments include: bassoon, clarinet, cello, flute, saxophone, trombone, trumpet, viola, voice/piano hybrid.
+Tier 3 instruments include: bassoon, clarinet, cello, flute, saxophone, trombone, trumpet, viola, violin, voice, voice/piano hybrid.

 The banjo is one of the most distinctive-sounding stringed instruments around and most guitar players end up trying to learn it at some point.
 Our instructors can help any guitar player make the jump or anyone of any age get started from scratch and even master the instrument.